Take On Me: Other versions

 On 11 October 2019, the Dutch DJs Lucas & Steve released "Perfect", a single that greatly adopts on the music of "Take On Me".
 The single features on the vocals of the Dutch X Factor fifth season winner Haris Alagic known by the mononym Haris.
 Released on Spinnin' Records in the EDM and deephouse style, it was accompanied by an official music video.
-The song was greatly successful on the Dutch Singles Chart as well as on the Polish Airplay Chart and also appeared on the Tipparade of the Belgian charts.
+The song was greatly successful on the Dutch Singles Chart as well as on the Polish Airplay Chart and also appeared on the Tipparade of the Belgian chart.
 There was a successful "Perfect (LUM!X Remix)" released.

 In a scene in the video game The Last of Us Part II (2020), an acoustic version of "Take On Me" is played, sung by Ashley Johnson.
 In the second season episode of HBO’s The Last of Us, Day One, an acoustic version of the song is sung by Bella Ramsey.

 The song "Feel This Moment", performed by American rapper Pitbull featuring American singer Christina Aguilera, samples the instrumental riff of "Take On Me".

 The debut single of K-pop boygroup Zerobaseone, "In Bloom", samples "Take On Me".

 Upon release, the song "Blinding Lights" by the Weeknd has been frequently compared to "Take On Me", including by both the Weeknd and Morten Harket himself, although the song contains no direct samples or cover elements.

 The song is also heard in the Universal Pictures Despicable Me 3 & The Super Mario Bros.
 Movie.